Updated on March 5, 2019

 - Just buy one day.
 If you don’t manage to get through everything in one day, you can extend another day for 100 rands, which is the same you would have paid had you bought the two-day package in the first place.

 - Save with the Entertainer App.
-It gets you buy-one-get-one-free discounts on Groot Constantia’s wine tasting (saving 95 rands), their Jonkerhuis restaurant (saving around 110 rands), and at over 2,500 other spots around Cape Town.
-Since it only costs 395 rands, to buy, it doesn’t take long to start saving big time.
-Get The Entertainer app here.
+It gets you buy-one-get-one-free discounts on Groot Constantia’s wine tasting (saving R95 rands), their Jonkerhuis restaurant (saving around R110 to R200+), and at over 2,500 other spots around Cape Town.
+Since it only costs max 395 rands it doesn’t take long to start saving big time.
+Get The Entertainer app here and use coupon code UNCONVENTIONAL2019 to get 10% off.

 - Bring sunscreen.
 On the upper deck of the bus, you’ll be exposed to the sun all day and hats won’t do because they get blown off by the wind.